Eigen-Insight/.github/profile/README.md

 #### 4)  What role do recorded sessions play in EigenInsight?

 - Recorded sessions from office hours and one-on-one meetings create a repository of knowledge that users can access anytime.
 This helps in educating new users.

-# 💻 Project Repositories
-Our project is organized into two main repositories to ensure a clear separation of concerns and facilitate efficient development.
-Below are the details and links to each repository: